tixianw/FastRodReconstruction/README.md

 ```
 docker run -it --rm hansonhschang/ros2-vicon
 ```
-This creates a container from the image and the terminal will show up like the following and gives us the id `<container_id>` of the container.
+This creates a container from the image and the terminal will show up like the following and gives the id `<container_id>` of the container.
 In this case the id is `7cb5009f616f`.
 ```
 root@7cb5009f616f:/#
 ```
-Once inside the container, change to the Vicon workspace directory:
+Once inside the container, change directory to the Vicon workspace:
 ```
 cd vicon_ws
 ```